-Favorite Ice Cream Flavor: Pistachio
+Favorite Ice Cream Flavor: Moose Tracks

-Best Adjective to Describe You: Excited
+Best Adjective to Describe You: Outdoorsy

-In 10 words or less, why should someone want to be a part of this department?
+In 15 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?